caseygatlin/Flox-Dont-Stop/README.md

 # Description

-Flox Dont Stop is a cooperative endless climber that meshes strategic platform placement with careful character maneuvering.
 This game has been developed by myself and 5 other awesome people and is currently in development for a Steam release.
 You can check out the prototype made in two weeks on [Itch.io](https://gatlincasey.itch.io/flox-dont-stop) if you'd like to download and play the game.

 # Contributions